 Werke als Genese.

-bildender Kunst und Wissenschaft geäussert.
-Zudem ist seine Arbeitsweise
+Kunst und Wissenschaft geäussert.
+Zudem ist seine Arbeitsweise vergleichbar

-vergleichbar mit dem eines Wissenschaftlers; nach der minutiösen Untersuchung
+mit dem eines Wissenschaftlers; nach der minutiösen Untersuchung von

-von natürlichen oder geometrischen Strukturen übertrug er diese
+natürlichen oder geometrischen Strukturen übertrug er diese nach

 Das Ausstellungsprojekt wurde gemeinsam mit dem Centraal Museum in Utrecht, Niederlande, konzipiert und für das Zentrum Paul Klee erweitert.
 Ausgehend von den Exponaten der Ausstellung des Centraal Museum wird in Bern eine neue Perspektive geschaffen: die methodischen Gemeinsamkeiten zwischen den Avantgarden der Kunst und der Genforschung.
 Beide Felder weisen ähnliche Entwicklungslinien auf: Am Anfang steht der Ausbruch aus den überholten Mustern der Orthodoxie; der Homo novus betrachtet die Welt frisch und analysiert sie neu.
 Aus dieser Recherche ergeben sich neue Theorien, die dazu tendieren in Dogmen zu erstarren.
 Da das Leben aber sowohl für die Codes der Wissenschaft als auch für die Ismen der Kunst zu komplex ist, kommen diese neuen Dogmen ins Wanken.
 Künstler wie Forscher suchen nach Möglichkeiten, ihr System wieder zu öffnen, sich dem Chaos neu zu stellen und sich der Komplexität der Condition humaine mit neuen Ansätzen anzunähern.